 What is Figma's Glassdoor rating in 2026?+

-How does working at Figma compare to Supabase or Grafana?+
+How does Figma compare to Anthropic or OpenAI as an employer?+

 Explore all 152 Figma jobs